-212-Careers in the Sciences, 1 Cr.
+BIOL-212 Careers in the Sciences (1 Credits)

 One hour lecture per week.
 Introduction to diverse careers in the sciences, including healthcare professions.
 This includes learning about graduate school, pre-professional programs (like medical school), and area businesses/organizations that hire scientists.
 Students will participate in job shadowing experiences, spend time learning about application processes (of all types), and complete an individual assessment of what is required to achieve career goals.
 Restricted to students with sophomore or junior standing.
 (Equal to CHEM-212.)

-232-Experiences in Field Biology, 2-4 Cr.
+BIOL-232 Experiences in Field Biology (4 Credits)

 An opportunity for students to be exposed to major ecosystems in North or Central America.
-There will be oncampus seminars to support this experience discussing the uniqueness of the general ecology and culture of the area.
-Prerequisite: eight credits of BIOL, CHEM, ESCI, ENVS, PHYS.
+There will be on-campus seminars to support this experience discussing the uniqueness of the general ecology and culture of the area.
 May be repeated for credit with permission of instructor.
+Prerequisite: eight credits of BIOL, CHEM, ENVS, ESCI or PHYS; permission of instructor.

-250-Molecular and Cellular Basis of Life, 4 Cr.
+BIOL-250 Molecular and Cellular Basis of Life (4 Credits)

+Three hours of lecture/three hours of lab per week.
 The structure and function of animal, plant, and prokaryotic cells with an emphasis on DNA/RNA structure and function, control of gene expression, cell signaling, cell cycle, cell organelles and cell division.
 Laboratory is a multi-week project based on gene cloning and expression.
-Prerequisites: grade of C or higher in 160, 161; grade of C or higher in four credits of CHEM or concurrent.
+Prerequisite: C or higher in 160, 161; grade of C or higher in four semester hours of CHEM or concurrent.
 OC

-251-Ecology and Evolution, 4 Cr.
+BIOL-251 Ecology and Evolution (4 Credits)

 Six hours of lecture/lab/field work per week.
 Emphasis is on the study of relationships between organisms and their environment and the investigation of mechanisms that drive organic evolution.
+Offered every spring.
 Prerequisites: grade of C or higher in 160 or ENVS 101, 161; grade of C or higher in MATH 130 or 230 or concurrent.
 Restricted to students with sophomore standing or higher.
 WCII